zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 To implement linearizability one way is to just have one copy of the data, which is not fault tolerant.
 We need replications and revisiting different replication mechanisms:
-* single-leader replication is linearizable if reading from leader or synchronously updated followers
+* single-leader replication is linearizable if reading from leader or synchronously updated followers.
 * consensus algorithms bear a resemblance to single-leader replication.
 They also implement linearizable storage safely.
 * multi-leader replication systems are generally not linearizable: write conflicts resolution are typically an artifact of lacking a single copy of data.
 * leaderless replication systems like Dynamo claim strong consistency by requiring w + r > n.
 This is not quite true.
 LWW conflict resolution based on time-of-day clock are not linearizable as clock timestamps cannot be guaranteed to consistent with actual event timing due to clock skews.
 Sloppy quorum also ruins linearizability.
 Even with strict quorum this is not necessarily true.
 To make strict quorum linearizable, a reader must perform read repair synchronously before returning results to the application and a writer must read the latest state of a quorum of nodes before sending its writes.